 As a not-for-profit educational institution, Stanford University is exempt from income tax under Section 501(c)(3) of the Internal Revenue Code on income from activities that are substantially related to its educational and research missions.
 However, if a department were to carry out a trade or business activity that is not substantially related to its exempt purposes, it would be subject to tax on the net income generated, which is referred to as unrelated business income.

 For units at Stanford that sell products and services, a variety of support services are available.
-Stanford Credit Card Merchant Services is managed by the Office of the Treasurer (OOT) and enables Stanford schools, departments and affiliated entities to establish themselves as merchants.
-Becoming a merchant allows departments to sell products and services by accepting credit card payments.
-Bank Accounts and Services also offers guidelines and resources for managing funds.
+Stanford's Merchant Services is managed by the Office of the Treasurer (OOT) and enables Stanford schools, departments and affiliated entities to establish themselves as merchants.
+Becoming a merchant allows departments to sell products and services by accepting credit and debit card payments.
+See the Topic Overview: Accepting Credit and Debit Card Payments for more information.